Beer Cellar Cooling Not Working? – Common Faults And How To Fix Them

 March 8, 2022

-Faults.
-Yes, there’s no getting away from them; however, you can reduce how often they occur.
-Sometimes it can be difficult to identify issues that arise in your cellar’s cooling systems, and that’s why we’ve decided to list some common problems and fixes for them.
+Is your cellar cooling not working?
+Sometimes it can be difficult to identify issues that arise in your cellar’s cooling systems, and that’s why we’ve decided to list some common problems and fixes in our cellar cooling troubleshooting guide.

-You should regularly clean the grills on your cooling system and make sure that none of your stock is blocking them, as this can cause your system to overheat.
+You should regularly clean the grills on your cooling system to remove dust and debris and make sure that none of your stock is blocking them, as this causes your cellar cooling to overwork and can cause your system to overheat.
 This will increase the cost of operating your equipment, which can be up to 40% annually.

 Since operating costs typically run more than £1,500 a year, keeping your unit in good condition could save you up to £800 a year.